rastala/azure-content/articles/machine-learning/machine-learning-text-analytics-module-tutorial.md

 ## Step 5: Deploy the model to production

-The model is almost ready to be deployed to production.
+The model is almost ready to be [deployed to production] (https://azure.microsoft.com/en-us/documentation/articles/machine-learning-publish-a-machine-learning-web-service/).
 When deployed as web service, it should take free-form text string as input, and return a prediction "high" or "low", using the learned N-gram vocabulary to transform the text to features, and trained logistic regression model to make a prediction from those features.

 To accomplish this, we first save the N-gram vocabulary as dataset, and the trained logistic regression model from the training branch of the experiment.
 Then, we save the experiment using "Save As" to create a new experiment graph for predictive model.
 We remove the Split Data module and the training branch from the experiment, and connect the previously saved N-gram vocabulary and model to Extract N-Gram Features and Score Model modules, respectively.
 We also remove the Evaluate Model module.